Vacuity/Smart-Contracts/README.md

 Asset, Node, and Digital Rewards Engine Whatchamacallit

 ## Proof-of-Performance
 Nodes are rewarded based on the measured, economic utility of the good or service represented by the node.
-The main characteristics of POP are:
+The main characteristics of PoP are:
 * Asset creators assign URIs to their assets
 * Metrics are collected for the assets
 * A communal resource pool is allocated